Erie lamp pump 1Erie lamp pump 1

 The Ritual of the Visible Measure

-The Visible-Measure: An Erie Meter Systems visible-measure gas pump, built in Pennsylvania in the 1930s, branded Texaco Fire-Chief, rising nearly nine feet tall with its glowing globe lighting the night.
+In the 1940s, trust was a currency as thin as a worn-out tire.
+The Erie pump was designed specifically to address this anxiety through its Sight Glass System.
+An Erie Meter Systems gas pump, built in Pennsylvania in the 1940s, branded Texaco Fire-Chief, rising nearly nine feet tall with its glowing globe lighting the night.

 “Sight Glass Must Be Full”: This mantra, etched into the machine, turned every fill-up into a transparent contract.
 In the middle of a desolate stretch of road, seeing those ten gallons of amber fluid was the only guarantee a family had that they would make it to the next town.